 This is my favorite time-saving kitchen gadget.
-Cutting boards with built in scales are amazing.
+Cutting boards with built-in scales are amazing.
 Instead of having two separate items to wash, you now have one.
-Not only is there one less dish to clean, you save time during food prep.
+Not only is there one less dish to clean, but you also save time during food prep.

 Cleaning Tips for Every Kitchen Floor Type